Workshops in Chemistry Technology Engineering Mathematics Public Speaking

 Activities:

-• Planning Session: Develop and rehearse presentations for the final showcase.
+• Planning Session: Students will develop and rehearse presentations for the final showcase.

 Week 10: Presentations